meswapnilk/meswapnilk/README.md

 ### Swapnil Kulkarni

 Swapnil has experience in multiple domains related to Cloud Computing & Enterprise Software architecture.
 Swapnil is a key contributor to defining the architecture of cloud-native landscape, application modernization for different products and services involving automation for continuous integration, continuous deployment, and delivery optimization.
+Swapnil is 3x Kubernetes Certified ([CKA][6], [CKAD][7] & [CKS][8]) and Red Hat Certified for OpenShift Application Development.

 Well versed in the different public, private hybrid cloud implementation modes, Swapnil is an Open-source enthusiast and active technology contributor to open source projects like [OpenStack][1], [Docker][2], [Kubernetes][3].
 Previously core contributor and reviewer in OpenStack Kolla Project, OpenStack Requirements Project.
 Swapnil has also presented different case-studies at NIST, OpenStack Summit, Linux-Con, Container-Con, IBM Think to name a few.